peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
     public static void Write​(com.upokecenter.numbers.ERational rational, java.io.OutputStream stream) throws java.io.IOException
-Writes a rational number in CBOR format to a data stream.
+Writes a rational number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(ERational) and then written out.

 **Parameters:**

 * <code>rational</code> - An arbitrary-precision rational number.
+Can be null.

 * <code>stream</code> - A writable data stream.